 SYLVIA REXACH GONZALEZ was born and raised in Santurce, Puerto Rico.
 Her parents were Julio E. Rexach of Fajardo, and María Teresa González, of San Juan, Puerto Rico.
 There she attended public school and received her primary education then went to a private school where she finished her secondary education before attending the Central High School of Santurce.
-At 14, she amazed her teachers when she composed “Di, Corazón” (Tell me, Heart) and “Matiz de Amor” (Calm Love).
+At fourteen, she amazed her teachers when she composed “Di, Corazón” and “Matiz de Amor.”
 Rexach also learned how to play the guitar, piano, and saxophone, at a young age.

 Rexach enrolled with The University of Puerto Rico, where she intended to take a pre-legal course; however, when the United States entered World War II in 1942, she dropped out and joined the United States Army as a member of the WACS (Women’s Army Corp), where she served as an office clerk.
-It was there that she met and fell in love with the American officer, William Riley.
-They wed in 1943 and had three children but the marriage was tumultuous and short-lived.
+There, she met and fell in love with the American officer, William Riley.
+They wed in 1943 and had three children, but the marriage was tumultuous and short-lived.
 After a divorce, she returned to Puerto Rico.

 Rexach was a tireless artist.
 She worked various jobs in music and entertainment in the 1940s and 50s.
-Also, she composed and recorded commercial jingles, traveled the island playing the piano, and singing in different musical reviews, bars, and hotels and wrote scripts, and performed one-act plays for acclaimed popular radio and television programs.
+Also, she composed and recorded commercial jingles, traveled the island, played the piano, sang in different musical reviews, bars, and hotels, wrote scripts, and performed one-act plays for acclaimed popular radio and television programs.

 The tones of Rexach’s compositions varied from soft and romantic to harsh and tormented.
 Among the compositions that became hits in Puerto Rico and abroad were: “Alma Adentro” (Inner Soul, actually a homage to a brother who died in an accident), “Idilio,” “Olas y Arenas” (Waves and Sands), “Mi Versión” (My Version), “Nave sin Rumbo” (Wandering Ship), “Di, Corazón” and “Matiz de Amor.”
 She even wrote a humorous novelty song, “Cuchú cuchía,” which features Rafael Hernandez Marin as a co-composer.

-About a decade before her death Rexach was diagnosed with stomach cancer but her declining health did not stop her from composing or living her life as a liberated woman.
+About a decade before her death, Rexach was diagnosed with stomach cancer.
+Still, her declining health did not stop her from composing or living her life as a liberated woman.
 She died on October 20, 1961, at the Women’s Hospital of Santurce.
 She is buried at Cementerio Buxeda in Carolina, Puerto Rico.